-Guava is another tropical fruit rich in high-profile nutrients.
-With its unique flavor, taste, and health-promoting qualities, the fruit and leaves easily fits into the category of new functional super fruits
+Guava is a tropical fruit rich in high-profile nutrients.
+With its unique flavor, taste, and health-promoting qualities, the fruit and leaves easily fits into the category of new functional super fruits.

-The fruit is a very rich source of soluble dietary fiber (5.4 g per 100 g of fruit, about 14% of DRA), which makes it a good bulk laxative.
-The fiber content helps support the colon function.
+- The fruit is a very rich source of soluble dietary fiber (5.4 g per 100 g of fruit, about 14% of recommended dietary allowance [RDA]), which helps support the colon function.

-Guava-fruit is an excellent source of antioxidant vitamin-C. 100 g fresh fruit provides 228 mg of this vitamin, more than three times the required DRI (daily-recommended intake).
-Flesh just underneath its thick outer rind composes exceptionally higher levels of vitamin-C than its inner creamy pulp.
+- An excellent source of antioxidant vitamin-C. 100 g fresh fruit provides 228 mg of this vitamin, more than three times the required dietary reference intakes (DRI).

-Fresh fruit is a very rich source of potassium.
-It contains more potassium than other fruits like banana weight per weight.
-Potassium is an important component of cell and body fluids that helps maintain heart rate and blood pressure function
+- Fresh fruit is a very rich source of potassium.
+Potassium is an important component of cell and body fluids that helps maintain heart rate and blood pressure function.

-Further, the fruit is also a moderate source of B-complex vitamins such as pantothenic acid, niacin, vitamin-B6 (pyridoxine), vitamin E and K, as well as minerals like magnesium, copper, and manganese.
-The human body uses manganese as a co-factor for the enzyme, superoxide dismutase.
-Copper required for the production of red blood cells.
+- Further, the fruit is also a moderate source of B-complex vitamins such as pantothenic acid, niacin, vitamin-B6 (pyridoxine), vitamin E and K, as well as minerals like magnesium, copper, and manganese.